 The program must enable the students to attain, by the time of graduation:

 Students should have one year of high school biological science and one year of high school physical sceince.
-Students should also have taken sufficient mathematics courses to successfully pass MTH 160: Discrete Math.

 Students should have a minimum average grade point average of 2.0 in their major courses.